peter-mouland/42/README.md

 * Docker
 * Easy setup - it is not ok to ask me to follow a 100 step process to compile your code.
+* Credo/ethics - what we expect of you as developers